Remembering founding fathers: Venedikt Dzhelepov

 News, 12 April 2022

-On 12 April, the Joint Institute for Nuclear Research pays tribute to Venedikt Petrovich Dzhelepov (1913-1999) who is one of its founders, an outstanding physicist, science organiser, and the first Director of the Laboratory of Nuclear Problems JINR.
+On 12 April, the Joint Institute for Nuclear Research pays tribute to Venedikt Petrovich Dzhelepov (1913-1999) who is one of its founders, an outstanding physicist, science organizer, and the first Director of the Laboratory of Nuclear Problems JINR.

 Professor, a Corresponding Member of the USSR Academy of Sciences and RAS, V. P. Dzhelepov held the post of the DLNP Director for 33 years (1956–1989) and stood at the origins of the Institute and the Laboratory, as well as the city of the JINR’s location Dubna.
 He arrived at the Hydroengineering Laboratory of the USSR Academy of Sciences on the site of future Dubna in 1948 and was appointed the Deputy Head of the Laboratory M. G. Meshcheryakov.
 Later, after it got the name of the Institute of Nuclear Problems of the USSR Academy of Sciences, he was appointed as the Deputy Director for Scientific Work of the Institute.